JonFain90/random_assignment/README.md

 ## Data

 I generated a sample file of only the age and gender of those included in the trial.
 The intervention targeted children ages 3 -5 years old.
-The Sample data can be found on github [here](link to github page w/data).
+The Sample data can be found on github [here] (https://github.com/JonFain90/random_assignment/blob/master/Tips_Groups_sample.xlsx).

 ```{r import packages, message=FALSE}